grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 To trigger a rebuild after changes to a source file, perform a trivial change to the destination file and save that, too.
 {{< /admonition >}}

+### Shared files and headings

+Hugo renders the shortcode separately to the page.
+As a result, if the same heading exists in a shared file and the page that includes it, they'll have the same heading identifier.
+This duplication of heading identifiers breaks the ability to link to the headings properly.

+To work around this, set a heading identifier in the shared file.
+If there are two shared files with the same heading, you only need to set a heading identifier in one of them.
+To set a heading identifier, refer to the [Markdown guide](https://grafana.com/docs/writers-toolkit/write/markdown-guide/#identifiers).

 ### Guidance

 When the page with the `docs/shared` shortcode includes a shared page from the same project, you should use version substitution syntax for the `version` parameter.